banhbio/hedera/README.md

 ## Concern
 I donot care any licences yet (hmms and modefied viralrecall scripts etc.).
-~~At least, hmm file should be replaced by us.~~
-The original sources of the hmm files were confirmed.

-Please make sure before this page become public.

 This pipeline makes a lot of intermediate files.
 CAT is so slow.